 The UHI Servicedesk is available to all university students and staff.
 We provide first line support for all queries and problems with any service provided by LIS as well as passing calls to local academic partner teams and 3rd party suppliers.
 Follow us on Twitter @uhiservicedesk for the latest updates on our services.

-The Out of Hours servicedesk is run in partnership with an external service partner.
-They are open at all times when UHI servicedesk is closed, including overnight, weekends and holiday periods.
-If the Out of Hours team cannot resolve your issue in the first instance, they will take details and pass it to the UHI servicedesk team for the next working day.
+The Out of Hours servicedesk is run during the times stated above, outwith these hours it is operated in partnership with an external service partner.
+They are open at all times when UHI servicedesk and our internal out of hours servicedesk is not in operation.
+If neither of these out of hours teams can resolve your issue in the first instance, they will take details and pass it to the UHI servicedesk team for the next working day.

-Emails are not monitored during the out of hours service, however, these will be picked up the next working day.
+Emails are not monitored during this external out of hours service, however, these will be picked up the next working day.

 Student password resets